- How does a Roulette System operate?

 In systems like martingale rarely can be used the reverse of the principle.
 The player adds the sum of the initial bet to the next bet irrespective of the result of each spin.
 He plays on even chances.
 The player decides when to stop the game whenever he wants.
 Here is an example of such strategy:

-This type of roulette system has very little bearing on probability calculation, or on mathematics in general.
+This type of roulette betting system has very little bearing on probability calculation, or on mathematics in general.
 What would the player do and which strategy will he select if he lost on 8th and 9th spin?

 Easy Does It

-Here is an example of another roulette system based on the martingale principle.
+Here is an example of another roulette strategy based on the martingale principle.
 After each win the player remakes the initial bet.
 After each loss, the bet is doubled and increased by one unit.
 The player always bets on even chances.

-The author of this roulette system proceeds from the assumption that there are alternating series in the game.
+The author of this roulette tactic proceeds from the assumption that there are alternating series in the game.
 He tries to compensate the negative result of each losing series (black) with a win on the next one.
 It is easy to believe that with each winning spin, the player’s total winnings are equal to an initial sum at the beginning of the game.

 The following bet should be 63 times higher than the initial one.
 If the minimum bet is €25, the new bet should be €1,575, which is much more than the table’s maximum.
-This roulette system can’t handle five consecutive loses.
+This roulette tactic can’t handle five consecutive loses.

 Cancellation Roulette System

-This roulette system appears to be a little complex and intricate.
+This roulette betting system appears to be a little complex and intricate.
 In fact, the same principle of increasing bets after loses forms its basis.
 The player writes out a column of numbers from 1 to 10 and makes a bet equal to the sum of the top and the bottom line (11).

 When the player wins, used numbers are scratched out, as sums up the following pair of numbers.